gcuth/nla_staff_papers/README.md

 By default, this will save a datestamped `.json` file into the present directory, and will also echo the results to console.

-You can also use a single `make` command to create a `/data/` directory, attempt to meet system requirements, run the scrape, and save resulting `.json` file to `/data/`:
+You can also use a single `make` command to meet system requirements, run the scrape, and save resulting `.json` file to the current directory:

 ```sh
 make data